acgetchell/CDT-plusplus/README.md

 - Xcode Command Line Tools on macOS, or a C++23 compiler and base build environment on Linux
 - pkgx
 - Just when invoking the recipes directly; `scripts/pkgx-build.sh` supplies Just when it is not installed globally
+- Python 3.12 and uv when checking or running the Python support scripts

 The pkgx launcher supplies Git, Bash, CMake, Ninja, Python, M4, Autoconf, Autoconf Archive, Automake, GNU Libtool, Texinfo, and pkg-config.
 If pkgx is not installed, provide these tools conventionally through a package